New bird owners often have questions about the proper ways to bathe their birds. The truth is, there are a few right

 A fine mist from a clean spray bottle is the method of choice for some birds.
 Many pet bird species originate from extremely warm and humid climates, and the spray helps to rehydrate their nasal cavities as well as clean their feathers.
 If you think your bird might benefit from a quick spritz, be sure to use pure warm water in a clean new spray bottle.
 This ensures that there are no chemical residues that could be toxic to your pet.
 You can purchas a continuous spray bottle to have a steady stream of mist to provide your pet.

 Smaller birds sometimes enjoy rolling around on wet produce leaves.
-Simply wet the leaves of swiss chard, kale or other types of produce and place on the floor of the enclosure or on a shallow plate or bowl.
+Simply wet the leaves of swiss chard, kale, or other types of produce and place them on the floor of the enclosure or on a shallow plate or bowl.
 They might enjoy contact with the leaves and get the water on their feathers which will get the loose dander and dust off of them.

 If you observe your bird's reactions to these different techniques, it should be relatively easy to identify the one that your bird enjoys most.
 This, however, is only half of the "bird bathing equation."
 Deciding how often your bird should be bathed is the next step in achieving grooming greatness.

 As with the different methods of bathing, how often a bird needs to be bathed often comes down to each bird's unique preference.
 While a good rule of thumb is to offer your bird a bath once a week, many birds will desire the opportunity to clean up more or less frequently.
 Consider the following points when deciding on a grooming schedule for your bird:

 - Does your bird's species require more humidity than others?
 Birds that originate from tropical areas and rainforests are acclimated to daily rain showers and extra humid conditions.
 More frequent baths for birds of this type would likely improve feather conditions as well as overall health and happiness.